drapeaucharles/mia-backend/mia-miner/README.md

 3. **Processing**: Currently simulates inference (Mixtral integration coming soon)
 4. **Result Submission**: Sends results back to appropriate endpoint with token count
 5. **Revenue Tracking**: For idle jobs, calculates and reports USD earned
+6. **Fallback Compute**: When no jobs available for 10+ seconds:
+   - Automatically starts background compute tasks
+   - All earnings sent to shared wallet
+   - Stops immediately when new MIA jobs arrive
+   - Reports compute time and estimated earnings to backend

 ## 🚧 Current Limitations